MaastrichtU-IDS/dsri-documentation/website/docs/deploy-jupyterhub.md

 Furthermore, you can revoke existing tokens and you can manage authorized applications which are linked via OAuth token to your JupyterHub.

-This is an example on how to request all users using the JupyterHub API using the Python programming language:
+This is an example on how to request all users with the JupyterHub API using the Python programming language:
 ```
 import requests
 import json